-Martin Pang, arsonist in deadly 1995 Seattle fire, seeks legal name change after prison
+Arsonist in deadly fire seeks legal name change after prison

 Martin Shaw Pang, 62, cites "cultural, religious and protective reasons" for the name change and wants the judge to seal the record.

-PROSSER, Wash. — A convicted arsonist who was recently released from prison after causing the deaths of four Seattle firefighters in 1995 is trying to change his name.
+PROSSER, Wash.
+(AP) — A convicted arsonist who was recently released from prison after causing the death of four Seattle firefighters is trying to change his legal name.

 The Tri-City Herald reports that a petition for Martin Shaw Pang to change his name to Mark Sun Lee will be heard on Nov.
 14 in Benton County District Court.